XY-Showing/Fairabel/README.md

-# Fairabel
+# Fairabel Approach

-This repository is provided to facilitate the replication of the manuscript entitled ``Software Fairness Analysis and Repair via Causal Model-Guided Data Mutation''.
+Fairabel is a pre-processing approach designed to repair fairness issues in machine learning software.
+This repository contains the replication package for the paper titled "Software Fairness Analysis and Repair via Causal Model-Guided Data Mutation".